 - i.
 The Federal principle: Classical and Modern - ii.
 An overview of the Canadian and American Position - iii.
 Main features of Indian federalism - iv.
 Federalism and Constitutionalism - v.
-"State": Need for widening the definition in the wake of liberalization.
+Federal Comity: Relationship of trust and faith between Centre and State. - vi.
+Special status of certain States.